isomerpages/moe-sshideasfestival/_events/Week 3 (1 – 7 April)/Mental Health and Culture.md

 resources on mental health narrative ethical considerations for cultural text producers in Singapore.
-These resources are being developed in consultation with the Institute of Mental Health (IMH), based on close reading of local mental health narratives, focus group discussions with PMHCs, and multi-disciplinary and cross-sector roundtables with representatives from different industries and communities, such as mental health professionals and writers.</p>
+These resources are being developed in consultation with the Institute of Mental Health (IMH), based on close reading of local mental health narratives, focus group discussions with PMHCs, and multidisciplinary and cross-sector roundtables with representatives from different industries and communities, such as mental health professionals and writers.</p>
 <table>